 Northern Lights

-The Aurora Borealis is an incredible light show put on by nature for free!
+The Aurora Borealis is like a light show that nature puts on for free.

-It’s a winter wonderland of snow, cold, darkness (as usual!), and an epic green spectacle moving in the sky.
+Snow, cold, darkness (almost always) and an epic green spectacle moving in the sky.

-Here are a few photos from several years of chasing the northern lights during the polar night (mørketid) in northern Norway.
+A few photos from several years of chasing the aurora borealis during the polar night (mørketid) in northern Norway…

 A stunning, unified photo-documentary trilogy of winter polar expeditions to the north of Norway.
 I tried three times (twice by air and once by car), and I’m happy to say that I had three pretty good results!
 And as a bonus, in all cases, I also had a nice increase in beer statistics.
 Here we go…